Local inn owners hoping for a 2021 turnaround

 “It really seemed to boom this year.
 I get the impression families just wanted a safe, low-key vacation space and sort of explore a little country town.
 I get the impression they didn’t really want to stay in hotels where there’s a concentration of people," said Kimberly Grace of Fieldstone Farm.

 This new year may bring some much-needed relief.
-At least, that is what business owners are hoping, and they said they are grateful for their communities' support.
+At least, that is what business owners are hoping for, and they said they are grateful for their communities' support.

 “Sometimes I get the feeling that there’s nowhere to go but up from so many things, but I just hope for a healthy and prosperous 2021," said Albin.